 “He is feeling fine and is in quarantine,” a tweet said.
 “He is asymptomatic and was tested out of an abundance of caution due to his extensive travel and events.
 He was not aware of any direct contact with an infected person.”

-About 254,000 Americans have been tested, Vice President Mike Pence told reporters Sunday.
-That total does not include local hospitals or local health care labs, the vice president said.
+More than 195,000 Americans have been tested, Vice President Mike Pence told reporters in a White House briefing.
+That total does not include county hospitals or health care labs, the vice president said.

 But as the coronavirus pandemic grows, some officials are making a tough choice to test only high-risk patients and those who are severely ill to help conserve dwindling medical supplies like masks, gowns ventilators and intensive care beds.